 While this model has been created for, and is highly accurate within the Chesapeake Bay watershed, its use is limited to only that geographic region.
 Results and habitat relationships cannot be applied to areas outside the study area, which ultimately restricts widespread use of this assessment.
 One suggestion for future work regarding the impact of model extent and scale is the need to examine the balance between statistically valid, region-wide models (e.g., DeWeber and Wagner model) and within-region specific models such as our assessment.
 Each model has applicability, and a detailed analysis of the tradeoffs and benefits of each type of assessment would be useful for future efforts.
 Furthermore, a line of future research should involve direct comparisons of BRT and logistic regression approaches in the Chesapeake Bay watershed.

 Biological interaction with brown trout have been shown to decrease the occupancy of brook trout (Wagner et al. 2013), so the inclusion of biological interactions in future models could improve the precision of the model and the ability to quantify its influence on the response variable, given the proper scope and scale of assessment.
 For this assessment, data relating to non-native salmonids was examined to use as a predictor variable.
-After examination, it was determined that because of the similar habitat requirement of brook trout and non-native salmonids, that the presence of non-native salmonids would not be a useful predictor variable at the scale of this assessment.
+After examination, it was determined that because of the similar habitat requirement of brook trout and non-native salmonids, the presence of non-native salmonids would not be a useful predictor variable at the scale of this assessment.
 The modeling done by Wagner et al. (2013) only assessed conditions within streams that could support trout (brown or brook trout were sampled and the watershed size was less than 1,000 km2), but when assessing all stream reaches the relationship between exotic trout and brook trout typically is positive.
-By excluding non-trout streams, Wagner et al. (2013) were better able to isolate differences in brook trout occupancy related to changes in brown trout presence, rather than finding relationships in brook trout occupancy across a wider range of habitat conditions, as in this assessment, where the influence of exotic trout is muddled by other habitat factors.
-Nevertheless, the biological interactions between non-native salmonids may account for some local variability in model results that were beyond the scope of this project, but according to Elith and Leathwick (2009), this is a complex and difficult solution to implement.
+By excluding non-trout streams, Wagner et al. (2013) were better able to isolate differences in brook trout occupancy related to changes in brown trout presence, rather than finding relationships in brook trout occupancy across a wider range of habitat conditions.
+In the latter situation, as in this assessment, the influence of exotic trout is muddled by other habitat factors.
+Nevertheless, the biological interactions between non-native salmonids may account for some local variability in model results that were beyond the scope of this project: according to Elith and Leathwick (2009), this is a complex and difficult solution to implement.

 All results generated through the modeling process are ultimately limited by the quality and scale of data used to generate them.
 In the future, the model can be improved by utilizing refined or higher quality predictor data.
 For example, many of the datasets used for predictor variables were based on a 30 meter grid cell (precipitation, land cover, impervious surfaces), and if resolution of those publically-available datasets improves to 10- or 1-meter grid cells that data would likely result in more accurate results.
-Data such as the mining predictor variable was based on data collected from multiple sources across states, and as such only the data that was similar across states was able to be utilized here while higher quality data only available in a certain state had to be omitted.
+Data such as the mining predictor variable were based on data collected from multiple sources across states, and as such only the data that were similar across states could be utilized here while higher quality data only available in a certain state had to be omitted.